A timeline of 19th-century America

 •

-Dec 2: Charles Dickens gives his first reading during his second tour of the US
+December 2: Charles Dickens gives his first reading during his second tour of the US

-Sporting-goods store Peck & Snyder features photos of baseball teams on its trade cards, thereby inventing the baseball card
+sporting-goods store Peck & Snyder features photos of baseball teams on its trade cards, thereby inventing the baseball card

 (J. T. Crane probably didn’t approve)